Folklore studies: Methodology

 There are several goals of active folklore research.
 The first objective is to identify tradition bearers within a social group and to collect their lore, preferably in situ.
 Once collected, these data need to be documented and preserved to enable further access and study.
 The documented lore is then available to be analyzed and interpreted by folklorists and other cultural historians, and can become the basis for studies of either individual customs or comparative studies.
 There are multiple venues, be they museums, journals or folk festivals to present the research results.
 The final step in this methodology involves advocating for these groups in their distinctiveness.

-The specific tools needed by folklorists to do their research are manifold.
+Folklorists employ diverse research tools and methodologies in their work.